nxp-imx/meta-nxp-connectivity/docs/guides/nxp_chip_tool_web_guide.md

 An official Matter document explaining how to use chip-tool as a Matter controller, can be found [here](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md).

-For more information on how to use Matter applications on i.MX MPU platforms, see the [NXP Matter binaries guide](./nxp_mpu_matter_binaries.md).
+For more information on how to use Matter applications on i.MX MPU platforms, see the [NXP Matter demos guide](./nxp_mpu_matter_demos.md).

 ### Using Interactive mode